xshot9011/docker-learning/4. production grade workflow/README.md

 npm doesn't know what the heck is "your command"

 still not working for this version....... just for learning the concept

+# travis.yml

+contain: command to tell travis what we want to do

+step:
+1. tell travis we need a copy of docker running
+>> services:
+2. build our image using Dockerfile.dev
+>> before_install:
+3. tell travis how to run our test suite
+>> script:
+>>>> each command need to exist after running
+4. tell travis how to deploy our code to some server(aws)

+# aws

+note: i dont have credit card so I will write down some infomation to do it.

+to deploy our project we have to use serviec called "elastic beanstalk" >> "create new application"

+to deploy we have to create somthing call environment >> select web server
+>> platform docker, sample appication >> wait for running lol

+elastic beanstalk create load balancer, managing request

+elastic has it own url (web) >> that we will replace with our application